 - respiratory infections, including common colds, flu, and pneumonia

 - high blood pressure in lung arteries (pulmonary hypertension)

 - lung cancer

-All around the world, COPD and lung cancer are major health problems.
+COPD and lung cancer are major health problems worldwide.
 These two diseases are linked in a number of ways.

 COPD and lung cancer have several common risk factors.
 Smoking is the number one risk factor for both diseases.
 Both are more likely if you breathe secondhand smoke, or are exposed to chemicals or other fumes in the workplace.

 There may be a genetic predisposition to developing both diseases.
-Also, the risk of developing either COPD or lung cancer increase with age.
+Also, the risk of developing either COPD or lung cancer increases with age.